rennancockles/cacti_huawei_sfp/README.md

 HUAWEI INTERFACE POWER (RX/TX) => graph template for the rx and tx power of the SFP in each interface

+HUAWEI SFP => template for the current, voltage, temperature and SFP power in the same graph

 &nbsp;

 HUAWEI => data query template to get huawei data to create all graphs